profvjreddi/homepage/public/content/blog/internships-support-not-define.md

 ---

-**Note:** If you're one of my students reading this and want to discuss your specific situation, please come talk to me.
-This post describes general principles, but every student's situation is different.
-I'm always happy to think through the right timing and strategy for your particular circumstances.
-My goal isn't to say no to internships - it's to help you get the most value from them when the timing is right.

----

 ## Key Takeaways

 1. **Internships are strategic tools, not career solutions.** They work best when they support research you're already pursuing, not when they're meant to tell you what to research.